GSA-TTS/10x-website/pages/homepage.md

 section_4_static_content:
   title: "We've worked with hundreds of civil servants and dozens of federal agencies to turn <span class=\"purple\">good-for-government</span> ideas into <span class=\"purple\">good-for-people</span> solutions. <br /><br />
-  No formal submission period in FY25 but we accept idea submissions at any time!"
+  <h4>There's no formal submission period in FY25 but we accept idea submissions at any time!</h4>"
   button_text: "Ready to share yours?"
   button_link: "/submit-an-idea"